 This article describes some of the main penis myths regarding how penis enlargement and penis exercising techniques can cause injury and also how such penis injuries are almost always falsely reported.
-This article also further delves into simple ways to avoid.
+This article also further delves into simple ways to avoid potential injuries.

 PENIS MYTHS: WHAT WORKS?…WHAT’S DANGEROUS?